adehan/english-for-designers/04-experience/index.md

 ##### Freelance illustrator and character designer (2017-now)

 ##### Notigo Agency s.r.o., graphic and character designer (2021)
-• Designed posters, roll-ups and merch for various clients
+* Designed posters, roll-ups and merch for various clients
-• Designed a mascot for a company, and
+* Designed a mascot for a company, and

 ## Awards & Exhibitions
 ##### Posterheroes 2020 - Humans at Work
-• The international jury, made up of graphics, art and communication experts chose my poster as one of the 40 winners out of over 3500 entries from over 117 countries.
+* The international jury, made up of graphics, art and communication experts chose my poster as one of the 40 winners out of over 3500 entries from over 117 countries.
-• My work was displayed at Toolbox Coworking in Turin, Italy, during the international festival Graphic Days in 2020, and in 2021 at Náplavka in Prague.
+* My work was displayed at Toolbox Coworking in Turin, Italy, during the international festival Graphic Days in 2020, and in 2021 at Náplavka in Prague.

 ## Skills
-Illustration
+* Illustration
-Character design
+* Character design
-Visual development
+* Visual development

-Adobe Photoshop
+* Adobe Photoshop
-Adobe Illustrator
+* Adobe Illustrator
-Adobe Indesign
+* Adobe Indesign
-Clip Studio Paint
+* Clip Studio Paint
-Paint Tool SAI
+* Paint Tool SAI
-Procreate
+* Procreate
-Figma
+* Figma

-English - Certificate in Advanced English (C1)
+* English - Certificate in Advanced English (C1)

 ## Interests
-Animals and plants
+* Animals and plants
-Photography
-Foraging
+* Foraging
+* Photography
-Games
+* Games
+* Creating stories and characters